 The full-time undergraduate tuition for the fall semester includes a minimum of 12 credits and a maximum of 18 credits, in total, taken during the fall semester (day) and Fall trimester (evening).
 Credits in excess of 18 will be charged the Overload Tuition Rate, whether taken in day, evening or trimester.
 The full-time undergraduate tuition for the spring semester includes a minimum of 12 credits and a maximum of 18 credits, in total, taken during the spring semester (day) and the spring trimester (evening).
-Credits in excess of 18 will be charged the Overload Tuition Rate, whether taken in day or evening.
+Credits in excess of 18 will be charged the Overload Tuition Rate, whether taken in excess of 18 will be charged the Overload Tuition Rate, whether taken in excess of 18 will be charged the Overload Tuition Rate, whether taken in day or evening.